HomepageEntertainmentStreamingThe Best TV Streaming Services

 Four simultaneous streams

-The Criterion Channel allows you to stream on up to four devices at the same time, more than any other on-demand streaming service.
-If you live in a house full of movie buffs, you’ll all be able to use one account without interrupting each other.
+The Criterion Channel allows you to stream on up to four devices at the same time, making it easy for households of cinephiles to share an account.

 Offline viewing

-Along with Prime Video and Netflix, The Criterion Channel is one of the few services that lets you download movies to watch offline.
-Just download the app on iOS or Android and you can store titles on your device.
+Along with Prime Video and Netflix, The Criterion Channel lets you download titles to watch offline on iOS and Android — ideal for flights or commutes.

 Points to consider